randelramirez/randelramirez/README.md

 ## Hi, I'm Randel

-I'm a versatile full-stack software engineer with expertise spanning both .NET and JavaScript ecosystems.
+I'm a versatile Full-stack Software Engineer with expertise spanning both .NET and JavaScript ecosystems.
 My approach to development follows a pragmatic philosophy:

 > **"First make it work, then refactor and make it beautiful, and finally optimize for performance"**